 To help you implement the necessary changes, we offer the following support:

 - An information package for the management of institutions will become available in in the first week of August, enabling you to implement the changes.
-If you would like to receive this package, please indicate that here.

 A full list of news items and FAQ can be found on this page.